Top 10 Major League Baseball Stadiums

 Coors Field, Denver -- Home to the Colorado Rockies since 1995, the Rocky Mountains provide picturesque views from most seats in this National League park.

-PNC Park, Pittsburgh -- This stadium is an architectual delight set in the midst of downtown near the confluence of the three rivers.
+PNC Park, Pittsburgh -- This stadium is an architectural delight set in the midst of downtown near the confluence of the three rivers.

 Marlins Ballpark, Miami -- Opened in 2012, this newest of MLB stadiums finally offers relief from the humidity and thunderstorms common to South Florida thanks to a retractable roof.
 The energy-efficient design helped this building become the first LEED Gold certified MLB stadium.

 PETCO Park, San Diego -- What better way to watch baseball than on the beach!
-For just $5, fans can watch the game and grab a tan.
+For less than $20, fans can watch the game and grab a tan at the unique Park at the Park section.

 Fenway Park, Boston -- Some may say this oldest of MLB stadiums should have been replaced, but the historic value of the Green Monster and Pesky`s Pole is hard to beat.